-Can be used again after fulfilling its originally designed purpose.
+Made in a way that allows the product to be used again after fulfilling its original purpose.

 Reusable products can be used multiple times for the same purpose that they were originally designed for, or for a completely different purpose.
 A box may be used to send a faulty product back to the seller with some extra tape, or the final customer may also use it for another purpose, such as storage or creative purposes.

 Reusability may also be built into packaging design , in the form of a dual purpose.
 A box for children’s clothing may double as a dollhouse, or packaging for office stationery may have a blank space for a customer to scribble notes.

 Why you should use reusable packaging